 There are the permanent exhibits, that are beautiful and entertaining, no matter how many times you see them.
 But there are also temporary exhibits, and they always take our breath away.
 Once we got to sit inside the Cat-bus (from My Neighbour Totoro), and on other time, we got to play with the food from the many Ghibli movies.

 Your ticket gives you access to the whole museum and an exclusive short movie.
-There’s a restaurant inside that is beautiful, and a kiddie playground featuring the black soot and the cat bus (only for those under 12, though).
+You can even visit Ghibli Museum with the kids as there’s lots of child friendly amenities including a restaurant inside that is beautiful, and a kiddie playground featuring the black soot and the cat bus (only for those under 12, though).
 The shop has a wide variety of Ghibli things and it’s worth a stop.

 Nominated by World Trip Diaries